nickjackolaisen/BusinessInitiaitive/_posts/statistics/2022-12-07-sole_proprieotrship_statistics.md

 ####  5. Pass-Through Taxation
 The money sole proprietors make is “passed-through” to their personal account.
 This streamlines the entire taxation process.
 All the owner has to do is account for any profits or losses on their personal income tax return.
 The only additional piece of paperwork one has to complete is the [1040-SC Form](https://www.irs.gov/pub/irs-pdf/f1040sc.pdf).
 Just attach this to the [federal tax return](https://www.irs.gov/pub/irs-pdf/f1040.pdf) you are probably already familiar with and complete every year.

+## How long do most small businesses last?

+The lifetime of a small business depends on many factors.
+Variables like the market, the state of the economy, and a business’s profit margins can all have a massive impact on the sustainability of a particular business.
+A company could also loose their customer base to a competitor or just die out because a newer or better version becomes available.

+The short answer is small business last until one of two events occurs:

+**1. The small business ceases operation and closes it’s doors**

+**2. The small business grows and expands to the point where it is no longer called a small business.**

+Let’s say you have a family owned auto repair shop and in comes a franchise location for a large corporate auto repair service.
+Unless your small business can beat their prices and perform repairs better than your corporate competitor, the odds are stacked against you.
+But…

+Maybe you and your mechanics have developed some groundbreaking technique to clean oil or change brakes or install new spark plugs better than the mainstream approach.
+Your customer base could grow to the point where you begin expanding your business and opening up new locations.

+Now your small business is a thing of the past.